mever-team/FairBench/docs/material/visualization.md

 The default visualization environment prints all report details in the console (it also uses ansi color codes that do not appear in this page).
-This environment can be explicitly selected by passing its class as an argument to the `show` method, in which case it is instantiated with its default values.
+It can also be selected by passing its class as an argument to the `show` method, in which case it is instantiated with default arguments.

 ```python
 report.show(env=fb.export.Console)